Edirne in Turkey and Plovdiv in Bulgaria: Two excellent places to stop en route between Istanbul and Sofia

 Unknown Soviet Soldier Memorial (Alyosha), Plovdiv

-The Monument to the Unification of Bulgaria, which is on 6th September Boulevard (close to the Archaeological Museum) is also a noteworthy statue dating back to the 1980s but the most interesting monument of that era that we saw in Plovdiv was the Hillock of Fraternity.
+The Monument to the Unification of Bulgaria in 1885, which is on 6th September Boulevard (close to the Archaeological Museum) is also a noteworthy statue dating back to the 1980s.

 Monument to the Unification of Bulgaria, Plovdiv

-Located in Relaxation and Culture Park, in the western part of the city, the Hillock of Fraternity is a memorial complex dedicated to fallen warriors from the Ottoman campaigns, the Balkan wars and also World Wars I and II.
-The structure symbolises a Thracian hillock and inside are supposedly the bones of partisans from the Plovdiv region.
-These days, the monument is padlocked and entry is forbidden.
+However, the most interesting monument of that era that we saw in Plovdiv was the Fraternal Barrow Memorial Complex.
+Located in Relaxation and Culture Park, in the western part of the city, the Fraternal Barrow Memorial Complex (sometimes called the Hillock of Fraternity or Brotherly Mound) is a memorial complex dedicated to antifascists who lost their lives during World War II as well as those who fell during the struggle for Liberation from Ottoman Rule.
+It also marks the Unification of Bulgaria in 1885.
+The structure symbolises a Thracian hillock/burial mound and inside are the remains of 126 partisans from the Plovdiv region.
+These days, the complex is padlocked and entry is forbidden.
 It is also in a state of neglect and covered in graffiti but, in my opinion, it still worth visiting for its unusual design and historic association.

 We also visited the small town of Perushtitsa, which is 23km south-west of Plovdiv.
 Perushtitsa itself is quite a pleasant place but our main reason for visiting was to see the Three Generations Monument, which is located on the dominating hill that overlooks the town.